Skip to main content

 Consult Dr. Ash

 Grip strength is one of the simplest yet strongest predictors of all-cause mortality.
 A 5-kilogram (11-pound) drop in grip strength is linked to about 16% higher risk of dying from any cause.
 It reflects total body muscle health, neurological function, and frailty risk.
-Testing takes 30 seconds with a dynamometer.
+In clinic we test it with a dynamometer; at home, the best test is a dead hang from a pull-up bar - how long can you go?

 Why Does Grip Strength Predict Longevity?